mrdandelion6/six.nvim/doc/windows_setup.md

 # or download miktex from: https://miktex.org/
 ```

+Make sure to add SumatrPDF to your `Path` environment variable.

 ## For Jupyter Notebooks
 Have not attempted any Windows support for this.
 You can try to mimic the dependencies in [ubuntu_setup.md](ubuntu_setup.md).